avaje-metrics/metrics-maven-plugin/README.md

-# avaje-metric-mavenenhancer
+# avaje metrics maven plugin

-maven plugin for build time metric agent enhancement.
-Will add in Timed metric collection on @Timed, JAX_RS Endpoints and Spring Services/Components.
+maven plugin for build time metrics enhancement.
+Will add in Timed metric collection on classes and methods annotated with `@Timed`.

+Javalin DInject controllers will automatically be enhanced with a prefix of `web.api`

-Refer to documentation at http://avaje-metric.github.io/
+Refer to documentation at http://avaje-metrics.github.io/